nya3jp/tast/docs/running_tests.md

     `ui.`.
 Multiple patterns can be supplied: passing `example.Pass` and `example.Fail` selects those two tests.

 It's invalid to mix attribute expressions and wildcard patterns.
+See the [Test Attributes] document for more information about attributes.

 The `type` flag accepts a `local` or `remote` parameter to specify which type of test should be run. `local` is the default, and `remote` must be